seemabhatta/datamind-ui/replit.md

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-Left sidebar: Collapsible navigation with dashboard/studio options.
+Left sidebar: Collapsible navigation with dashboard/studio options, integrations section (sources, connections, destinations, publish to), and trainings management.
 Assistant panel: Should be minimizable/maximizable for better workspace management.
 Maximize should open fullscreen overlay mode.
+Mode selector: Agent modes (model/query/dashboard) should be a dropdown next to the chat input instead of in the header.

 ## System Architecture